What are Daily Documents?

 • If you are working on a thesis or other long-term project, create Daily Documents for intermittent deadlines, meetings with advisers, etc, to help you incrementalize.

-• Use Daily Document references to track relevant timelines or prior research publication dates, even considerably historical ones!
+• Use Daily Document references to track relevant timelines or prior research publication dates.

 • Make your Daily Documents into a scheduler, keeping track of meetings, deadlines, obligations, and calls.